freeletics/khonshu/docs/codegen/get-started.md

 ## Navigation set up

-The integration of Khonshu's Codegen and Navigation libraries also expects an `ActivityNavigator` to be injectable.
+The integration of Khonshu's Codegen and Navigation libraries also expects a `DestinationNavigator` binding to be available.
 This can be easily achieved by adding `@SingleIn(ExampleScope::class)
 @ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, binding<DestinationNavigator>())`
 to a subclass of it.
-The generated code will automatically take care of setting up the navigator by calling `NavigationSetup` for compose and `handleNavigation` for Fragments inside the generated code.
+The generated code will automatically take care of setting up the navigator by calling `ActivityNavigatorEffect` in the compose UI layer with the navigator.

 ## Sharing objects between screens